blakeNaccarato/c-therm-tci/docs/pdf.md

 Click "Next" after each of the following steps:

 - Select your project as in {numref}`10-select-project`, optionally creating one as in {numref}`06-save-project`.
 - Select an appropriate test method for the material you intend to test as in {numref}`11-00-select-test-method`.
-You will usually select the "Polymers HR", for example with Pyrex.
-See **Creating a test method** for more detail on creating and editing test methods.
+You will usually select "Polymers HR", for example with Pyrex.
+See **Creating a test method** for more detail.
 - Select the Material Group and Material you are testing, as shown in {numref}`11-01-select-material`.
 For Pyrex, select "Reference Materials", then "Pyrex".
 You may optionally create one as in {numref}`02-save-material-group` and {numref}`03-add-material`.

 On the final screen before the test begins, make the following selections in order as in {numref}`12-select-instrument`: